 Phone+66 89 002 2700

-Wat Traimit is often referred to as the “Temple of the Golden Buddha” because it’s the new home of one of the most valuable (in monetary terms) Buddha statues in the world.
-The Golden Buddha, made of 18-karat gold, weighs in at 11,000 pounds!
+Wat Traimit is often referred to as the “Temple of the Golden Buddha,” because it’s the new home of one of the most valuable (in monetary terms) Buddha statues in the world.
+The Golden Buddha, made of 18-karat gold, weighs in at 11,000 pounds.
 The value of the gold itself is somewhere around $250 million.

-No one knows for sure how old the Golden Buddha statue really is.
+No one knows for sure how old the Golden Buddha statue is.
 Theories suggest it dates to the 13th or 14th centuries.
-Fascinatingly, the Golden Buddha was discovered on accident in 1955.
+Fascinatingly, the Golden Buddha was discovered by accident in 1955.
 The statue had been covered in plaster and stucco to conceal its actual value.
 When crews tried to relocate the statue, the extreme weight broke the ropes.
 The fall caused some of the plaster to chip off and reveal the true composition to everyone’s surprise!

 - Location: On Trai Mit Road in Bangkok’s Chinatown area